 This study hypothesizes that not having a code of ethics for principal officers could contribute to relatively weaker future financial performance of the company.
 Having a code of ethics shines positive light on the CEO's ethical values.
 Gilley et al. (2010) assert that commitment to ethical business conduct enhances stockholder interest and contributes to value creation.
 A prerequisite to such commitment is to adopt and implement a written code of ethics that governs top executives' decisions and conduct.
-On the other hand, some might argue that there were several unethical companies such as Enron and WorldCom that had such a code.
-However, not having such a code could be an indicator that the CEO does not value business ethics as an important factor for the firm's financial success.
-This CEO may manage the company for his/her own private benefits instead of the benefits of stakeholders including shareholders, employees, customers, suppliers and local communities.
+On the other hand, some may argue that there are several unethical companies such as Enron and WorldCom that have such a code.
+However, not having such a code definitely reflects the CEO's ignorance about ethics, and clearly indicates that the CEO does not value business ethics as an important factor for the firm's financial success.
+Such a CEO may manage the company for his/her own private benefits instead of the benefits of stakeholders including shareholders, employees, customers, suppliers and local communities.
 Falck and Heblich (2007) suggest that managing companies for stakeholder benefits can lead to enhanced competitiveness crucial for firm value creation.
 Likewise, Allouche and Laroche (2006) argue that the ways in which a firm satisfies its stakeholders and communicates its corporate social responsibilities (CSR) to stakeholders can positively affect its financial performance.
 Margolis and Walsh's (2001) meta-analysis find that the majority of 160 studies examined support a positive relationship between CSR and financial performance.
 Agle et al. (1999) find a significant and positive relationship between CSR and CEO ethical values.
-Pae and Choi (2011) find that cost of capital is higher for companies with weaker commitment to business ethics.
-This positive association between CSR/ethical commitment and financial performance as well as the strong linkage between CSR and CEO ethical values support the hypothesis that not having a code of ethics, which is a negative reflection of CEO ethical values, could potentially increase a likelihood of weaker future financial performance
+The positive association between CSR and financial performance as well as the strong linkage between CSR and CEO ethical values support the hypothesis that not having a code of ethics, which is a negative reflection of CEO ethical values, could increase a likelihood of weaker future financial performance

 This study also controls for other performance-related variables: size, risk, and investment opportunity of a company.
 Small start-up firms common in this study's sample typically have large net losses, and tend to experience worse future financial performance than larger well-established firms because they are in the process of developing their products or their products are not well-known in the market.
 Risk is measured by how much debt a firm has relative to its total assets.
 Riskier firms that are burdened by large debt and interest payments tend to have worse financial performance, and are more likely to have major ethics problems related to a potential violation of debt covenants.
-A firm with a smaller investment opportunity, i.e., smaller total market value relative to its total book value, is likely to have lower future financial performance.
+A firm with a better investment opportunity, i.e., larger total market value relative to its total book value, is likely to have higher future financial performance.
 These three control variables are commonly used in prior CSR-financial performance studies such as Makni et al. (2009) and Garcia-Castro et al. (2010).